 With SEATCA support, all ten ASEAN countries have legislated pictorial health warnings (PHWs) on cigarette packages.
 Thailand has adopted 85% PHWs, the largest warning size since 2014.
 Four other countries (Brunei, Lao PDR, Myanmar and Singapore (July 2020)) require warnings size (75%).

 Thailand and Singapore are the first two Asian countries that have legislated standardized packaging, which eliminated all promotional aspects of packaging including brand colours, logos and graphics on tobacco packages, effective on 10 September 2019 and 1 July 2020 respectively.
-Singapore will soon has 75% PHWs on the package surface, up from the current 50% (introduced since 2004).
+Myanmar is the third Asian country to adopt standardized packaging as part of its commitment to the WHO Framework Convention on Tobacco Control.
+The Standardized Packaging Notification will take effect on 10 April 2022.
+However, the implementation of standardized packaging is delayed to 1 January 2023 due to strong tobacco industry interference.

-Malaysia and Philippines have taken initiatives to consider standardized packaging measures.
-As of July 2019, more than 30 countries and territories moving forward with standardized packaging, with 16 countries having adopted the measure following Australia’s lead (in 2012) and at least 15 other countries are in varying stages of introducing standardized packaging laws.
+Malaysia and the Philippines have taken initiatives to consider standardized packaging measures.
+As of October 2021, more than 30 countries and territories are moving forward with standardized packaging, with 21 countries having adopted the measure following Australia’s lead (in 2012), 3* having it in practice and at least 14 other countries are in varying stages of introducing standardized packaging laws.

 Nine ASEAN countries have banned the use of misleading descriptors such as “light” and “mild” on any tobacco product packages.
 Six countries gave less than 10 months to the tobacco industry to comply with pictorial health warnings.
 The PHWs are applied to all shapes and forms of tobacco packaging.